ankidroid/Anki-Android/Development-Guide.md

    - If the item is a plural, see [Google's documentation for handling plurals](https://developer.android.com/guide/topics/resources/string-resource#Plurals)
 4. Ignore any errors stating that these are missing translations after adding the string.
 If it compiles, it's fine.
 Maintainers will handle generating the strings after the pull request is completed.
 5. Take a screenshot of the string in context and add it to the Pull Request
-6. After the change is merged, a maintainer should add this screenshot to the CrowdIn string to help translators with context
+6. After the change is merged, a maintainer should add this screenshot to the platform to help translators with context

 <details><summary>Example of the correct file to modify</summary>